Precorrin-3B synthase

-The 4 substrates of this enzyme are precorrin 3A, NADH, H^{+}, and O_{2}, whereas its 3 products are precorrin 3B, NAD^{+}, and H_{2}O.
+The four substrates of this enzyme are precorrin-3A, reduced nicotinamide adenine dinucleotide (NADH), oxygen, and a proton.
+Its products are precorrin-3B, oxidised NAD^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme is an iron–sulfur protein acting as an oxidoreductase, with molecular oxygen as oxidant and incorporating one of its atoms.
 The systematic name of this enzyme class is precorrin-3A,NADH:oxygen oxidoreductase (20-hydroxylating).
 Other names in common use include precorrin-3X synthase, and CobG.
 This enzyme is part of the biosynthetic pathway to cobalamin (vitamin B_{12}) in aerobic bacteria.